 ☐ Appoint, as needed, new members to administrative and special committees (except Resolutions).
 The Chair should suggest names for all CCCC award selection committees except the Braddock Award.
 Names of award committee members are kept confidential until the award selection process is completed.
 In nominating committee members, keep in mind distribution of two-and four-year institution representation, people of color representation, geographical representation, and gender balance.
-Headquarters will then issue invitations and monitor the acceptances.

-Monthly Talk with NCTE Executive Director Ma y Participate in NCTE EC budget approval online meeting.
-Jun ne ☐ Send CCCC Annual Report to Headquarters (NCTE AL will remind you).
-Monthly Talk with NCTE Executive Director July ' Complete the Chair's letter to CCCC membership by mid-July.
-The letter will be published in CCC and posted to the website.
+Headquarters will then issue invitations and monitor the acceptances. ☐ Monthly Talk with NCTE Executive Director Participate in NCTE EC budget approval online meeting. ☐ Send CCCC Annual Report to Headquarters (NCTE AL will remind you).
+Monthly Talk with NCTE Executive Director Complete the Chair's letter to CCCC membership by mid-July.
+The letter will be published in CCC and posted to the website. ☐ Monthly Talk with NCTE Executive Director.
+August Attend the NCTE EC Meeting.
+September Review/edit agendas for November CCCC Officers' Committee meeting, the CCCC-EC retreat, and CCCC-EC meeting at the NCTE Convention. ☐ Write letters of thanks according to the CCCC Graciousness Plan.
 Monthly Talk with NCTE Executive Director.
-Aug Attend the NCTE EC Meeting in Urbana, Illinois.
-Sep tem ber Review/edit agendas for November CCCC Officers' Committee meeting, the CCCC-EC retreat, and CCCC-EC meeting at the NCTE Convention.
-Write letters of thanks according to the CCCC Graciousness Plan.
-Monthly Talk with NCTE Executive Director.
-Nov /em □ ber The Chair attends the pre-convention NCTE EC meeting, not the post-convention EC meeting.
-Attend the CCCC meetings at the NCTE Convention.
-Monthly Talk with NCTE Executive Director.
-Dec eml ber Become the Immediate Past Chair 30 days after the NCTE Annual Convention.
-Immediate Past Chair (Refer to "Officers' Meeting Schedule" for Meeting and Convention information.)
-Dec eml ber Become the Immediate Past Chair 30 days after the NCTE Annual Convention.
-Write letters of thanks (see Graciousness Plan).